dragoon/gtfs-visualizations/README.md

 `log(trips_happening_on_this_shape_id)`.
 All trips in the GTFS feed are counted (not just days or a week).

-__Project status:__ Works!
-You will find information on how to generate a visualization for a custom GTFS feed below the gallery:
 [How to generate a visualization](#how-to-generate-a-visualization).

-__Known problems:__ The GTFS parser currently loads the GTFS in memory.
-This means large GTFS feeds will cause problems, if your machine does not provide sufficient RAM.

 ## Gallery